beatrixcendana/BrightWaste-App/README.md

 - The website doesn’t provide enough credibility to customers
 - The business owners don’t know how to promote their business due to a lack of marketing skill </strong>

-That’s why we provide EzyBusiness, which helps business owners to develop their website for free and the URL that specifically has all of the marketing thing related to the business.
+That’s why we provide EzyBusiness, which helps business owners to develop their website for FREE and this website specifically has all of the marketing thing related to the business.
+Additionally, we provide the business owners to create their own subscription form.

 ## Target and Location
 - Small business owners in Lacey, WA state, US